Digitalswede/ADS_2021/README.md

 <h2> 4.
 Domain Knowledge </h2>
 This chapter contains information about the domain in which we worked.
 It mostly relates to audio signal processing from a machine learning perspective.
 I found this domain very interesting, as I had no previous experience in working with audio, nor working with applied machine learning and they were both very intricate.
-The domain is mostly explained from a perspective of our project group.
+The domain is mostly explained from a perspective of our project group.<br>

 <details>
 <summary> 4.1 Introduction to the subject field </summary>